thanktua-spp/ccl-rtd/docs/source/Math.rst

 Integral2
 =========
    Description:
-       Computes the definite double integral of a function over a region where both y-bounds are defined by functions of x, using adaptive Gauss-Legendre quadrature.
+       Computes the definite double integral of a function over a region where both y-bounds are defined by functions of x, using adaptive Gauss-LegendreP quadrature.
    Param:
       | fun:  The function to integrate.
 The function should accept two doubles (x, y) and return a double.
       | x_1:  The lower bound of the x integration.